Satisfactory Academic Progress (SAP) to be Eligible for Financial Aid

 You must earn 67% of the total cumulative credit hours attempted (e.g., if you have attempted 50 credit hours, you must have earned credit for at least 34 hours).
 The number of hours attempted is defined as the total cumulative number of credit hours for which you were enrolled at the 10% point of each term.
 The total number of hours earned is defined as the total cumulative number of credit hours for which you received a passing grade as noted on your academic transcript.

 You must receive satisfactory grades in 67% of cumulative credits attempted.
 This calculation divides the cumulative total number of successfully completed credits by the cumulative total number of credits attempted.
 All credits attempted at Central Piedmont (except audits, entered as AU by the class census date) are included.
-All credits accepted in transfer count as both attempted and successfully completed credits.
+All credits in transfer courses count as attempted credits.

 Cumulative Credit Hours Attempted